shearichard/spellsplash/README.md

 spellspit
 -------
-A web-ui which allows interaction with `spellspin`
+A web-ui which allows interaction with `spellspin`.

 * * * *